-Committee Chair
+Committee Chair/Co-Chair

-Each committee will be jointly chaired by a faculty member and an administrator.
+Each participatory governance committee will be jointly chaired by a faculty member and an administrator.

 Ex-Officio Members

 Committees can invite additional people to join the committee as resource experts, facilitators, or District personnel as liaisons.
 These members will be ex-officio with no voting rights.